Battery charging diagnosis at a glance

 Step 3: If shore power is active, trace AC input to charger output

 When an RV is plugged in and the battery is not recovering, many people blame the battery first.
-The better path is to trace the shore-power lane.
+The better path is to trace shore power into the charger and then out toward the bank.

 Check the basics: